Single Sign On on the Paystack Dashboard

 On - Your team must use single sign-on to log in.

-Off - Your team can't use single sign-on and must use their password.
+Off - Your team can't use single sign-on and must use their email and password, or passkeys.

 After you finish configuring SSO, you can inform your users to sign in by selecting “Log in with single sign-on (SSO)” on the Paystack Login page.